For services call (855) 362-8470

 Neurosequential Model of Therapeutics™ Training and Consultation

 As a Neurosequential Model of Therapeutics™ site, we are able to provide training in the Core Concepts of NMT and interventions that are consistent with the NMT approach.
-We have provided training to community partners such as Charlotte-Mecklenburg Schools, Cabarrus County Schools, Buncombe County Department of Social Services, Behavioral Health Care, Benchmarks, and others.
+We have provided training to community partners such as Charlotte-Mecklenburg Schools, Cabarrus County Schools, Buncombe County Department of Social Services, Benchmarks, and others.

 Our NMT certified clinicians are also available to conduct NMT assessments and treatment planning consultations for children, families, and agencies nationwide.